Primary

 Use a true snatch-width grip—much wider than you'd use for behind-neck pressing.
 The bar should sit at hip crease when hanging with arms straight.
 Press straight up, not forward.
 If this feels uncomfortable, you need more shoulder mobility work before attempting it.

-Want Klokov Press in your program?
+See where Klokov Press fits in your weekly plan

 Position a barbell behind your neck with a very wide snatch grip.